-While Judith Sheindlin was a real, live judge—New York City Mayor Ed Koch appointed her to criminal court in 1982 and then made her Manhattan’s supervising family court judge in 1986—she’s not acting as one on her show.
+While Judith Sheindlin was a real, live judge—New York City Mayor Ed Koch appointed her to family court in 1982 and then made her Manhattan’s supervising family court judge in 1986—she’s not acting as one on her show.
 Neither are any of the other daytime TV judges (whether they passed the bar and served as actual judges or not).

-TV court show sets are designed to look like courtrooms and the judges wear robes, sit on benches, and use gavels.
-But they're not court rooms and they're not real trials presided over by real judges (though they are real cases—the producers often contact parties who have pending litigation in small claims court and offer them the opportunity to appear on TV instead).
-What you’re seeing on these TV court shows may look like small claims court and quack like small claims court, but it's really just arbitration playing dress up in small claims court’s clothes.
+TV court shows don’t take place in real courtrooms and they don’t feature real trials, though they are usually real cases—the producers often contact parties who have pending litigation in small claims court and offer them the opportunity to appear on TV instead.
+What you’re seeing on these TV court shows is really just arbitration playing dress-up in small claims court’s clothes.

 Arbitration is a legal method for resolving disputes outside the court.
 The disputing parties present their cases to a neutral, third-party arbitrator or arbitrators who hear the case, examine the evidence, and make a (usually binding) decision.
 Like a court-based case, arbitration is adversarial, but generally less formal in its rules and procedures.

 The power that Judge Judy and the rest of the TV arbitrators have over the disputing parties is granted by a contract, specific to their case, that they sign before appearing on the show.
 These contracts make the arbitrators’ decision final and binding, prevent the disputing parties from negotiating the terms of the arbitration, and allow the “judges” wide discretion on procedural and evidentiary rules during the arbitration.